museomix/museomix.org/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * All CSV files should be should be strictly UTF-8 CSV format.
 Now this can be handled by plugin.
 * All WordPress supported languages can imported with csv format as UTF-8 without BOM (See FAQ for instructions).
 * User import option is disabled for multi site mode.
-* To Schedule posts for publishing provide future date and time in date column in CSV File.

 Featured Image Support
 Your WordPress theme should support featured image.
 If not, please add the following code to where you need to display E.g. wp-contents/themes/header.php